-PI Name: David C. Powers, Texas A&M University
+PI Name: David C. Powers and Tamara M. Powers, Texas A&M University

 Science Education Title: Photochemical Initiation of Radical Polymerization Reactions

 Overview:

 In this video, we will carry out the photochemically initiated polymerization of styrene to generate polystyrene, which is an important commodity plastic.
 We will learn the fundamentals of photochemistry and use simple photochemistry to initiate radical polymerization reactions.
 Specifically, in this module we will examine the photochemistry of benzoyl peroxide and its role as a photoinitiator of styrene polymerization reactions.
 In the described experiments, we will understand the role of wavelength, photon absorption, and excited state structure on the efficiency (measured as quantum yield) of photochemical reactions.